Richard Baffour: Career

 Starting his career at Bechem United, Baffour signed for Ismaily in Egypt in January 2017.
 On 26 September 2019, he joined Iraqi Premier League side Al-Quwa Al-Jawiya.
 Following an experience in Saudi Arabia at Al-Ansar, Bafour moved to Bourj in the Lebanese Premier League on 25 July 2022.

-Style of Play

 He is considered as a scoring defender as he scored and participated in several goals for his team Bourj.